5 Best Places to Visit in Puerto Rico – Top Attractions and Vacation Spots

 1. Viejo San Juan (Old San Juan)

-Old San Juan is undoubtedly the most popular place on the island, which is why it’s at the top of our list.
+Old San Juan in Puerto Rico is undoubtedly the most popular place on the island and is known around the world, which is why it’s at the top of our list.

 It was Cristóbal Colón who, on his second trip to America in 1493, called the Island of Puerto Rico, San Juan – hence its name.
 For this reason, Old San Juan is the area where you can find the most important historical center of the entire island.